 Short Artist Biographies :

 Al Swainger is a musician who happens to be a bassist.
 His eclectic tastes have led to making music in a wide variety of genres.
-Covering ground from pop to progressive rock , traditional to modern jazz and fully improvised soundsculpture, Al is always keen to explore new musical territory.
+Covering ground from pop to progressive rock , traditional to modern jazz and world music to fully improvised soundsculpture, Al is always keen to explore new musical territory.

 Al Swainger has been a member of Digby Fairweather’s Half Dozen since 2011.
 Througout his career he has gigged and toured extensively with his own project 'The Art Trip' featuring Alan Barnes, the Craig Milverton Trio and Tomasso Starace amongst many others.